Term of the Moment

 Web1 and Web2

-In the mid-1990s, the first version of the Web was mostly static content provided by website creators.
-In the 2000s, the so-called Web 2.0, or Web2, added dynamic content from websites, but more significantly, from users on blogs, wikis and social networks.
-Web2 saw an explosion of user content on social media and opinion on every subject known to mankind.
-Everyone was enabled to publish their thoughts and opinions to everyone else.
+When the Web launched in the mid-1990s, it was mostly static content provided by website creators.
+In the 2000s, the so-called Web2 added dynamic content from websites, but more significantly, from users on blogs, wikis and social networks.
+Web2 saw an explosion of user content on social media and opinions on every subject known to mankind.
+Everyone was enabled to publish their thoughts to everyone else.

-Under Web2, the general public provides the information, but tech behemoths such as Google and Meta (Facebook) make fortunes from it.
-Amazon sells tons of merchandise from users' freely given product reviews as well.
-As a result, Web3 is expected to counter this phenomenon by bringing control back to individuals.
-Another example is the Cirus Foundation's approach to paying users for the data they routinely give away (see Cirus platform).
-See Web 1.0, Web 2.0 and user-friendly crypto address.
+Under Web2, the general public provides the information and tech behemoths such as Google and Meta (Facebook) make fortunes from it.
+Amazon sells tons of merchandise from users' freely given product reviews.
+See Web 1.0 and Web 2.0.

 Years Ago, It Was the Semantic Web

-Web 3.0 was originally envisioned as the Semantic Web, in which all data were identified in a knowledge base.
-Today, Google's definitions and answers to questions at the top of its search results are getting closer to being the Semantic Web.
+Web 3.0 was also envisioned as the Semantic Web, in which all data were identified in a knowledge base.
 See Semantic Web.

 Different Ways to Express Web3

-Web3 is contrasted to Web1 and Web2 very succinctly in the following examples:
+Web3 is contrasted to Web1 and Web2 succinctly in the following examples:

 From the Coinbase Exchange